-The FE board contains a 64 channel MAROC3 chip $^{(4)}$, performing the discrimination of the 64 analog signals at 1/3 photo-electron (pe), the OR of the discriminated signals and the charge measurement by an internal Wilkinson ADC; a multiplexed analog output permits also to acquire the charge with an external ADC.
+The FE board contains a 64 channel MAROC3 chip $^{(4)}$ , performing the discrimination of the 64 analog signals at 1/3 photo-electron (pe), the OR of the discriminated signals and the charge measurement by an internal Wilkinson ADC; a multiplexed analog output permits also to acquire the charge with an external ADC.
 The 64 digital outputs are multiplexed in an 8 channel output connection by a FPGA.

 The RO board contains a Cyclone5 GX FPGA.
-It configures the MAROC3 chip in the FE board and in presence of a signal in the MAROC, delivers the OR to the Concentrator board and starts the acquisition of the digital pattern and further of the charges of the fired strips (both options are possible, to use the internal MAROC3 ADC or a 12 bit FADC located in the RO board).
+It configures the MAROC3 chip in the FE board and in presence of a signal in the MAROC, delivers the OR to the Concentrator board and starts the acquisition of the digital pattern and further of the charges of the fired strips through a sample-and-hold technique.
+The Hold is issued by the RO board.
+Two options are possible, to use the internal MAROC3 Wilkinson ADC or to multiplex in output analogic signals (OutQ) proportional to the charge and convert them using a 12 bit FADC located in the RO board.
 In absence of a coincidence between the x and y strips, performed in the Concentrator, a reset of the started MAROC3 acquisition is performed.
-The RO board also hosts an HV module (the MaPMT works at 800 V with a current of about 500 μ A) and a test pulse unit for calibration purposes: the latter is recoverable from the OPERA experiments, while for the HV module we plan to use a CAEN A7505N power supply module.
+The RO board also hosts an HV module (the MaPMT works at 800 V with a current of about 500 $\mu$ A) and a test pulse unit for calibration purposes: the latter is recoverable from the OPERA experiments, while for the HV module we plan to use a CAEN A7505N power supply module.